 If there are particular areas of the law where the Attorney General's office believes they are currently lacking necessary authority to take action to protect the public, they should be specified so that a more informed determination can be made about their scope, need and value.
 The General Assembly can then act accordingly.
-But the blunderbuss approach taken by this bill, and the enormous powers it would put in the hands of that office, should be rejected.
+But the blunderbuss approach taken by this bill, and the enormous powers it would put in the hands of that office, allowing the Attorney General to conduct civil investigations in virtually every corner of public or private life, should be rejected.